I made a big mistake on my very first visit to : I visited on a sunny afternoon in August, when temperatures were pushing 105 degrees F.

 This part of the trail was actually a bit challenging – but we'll blame the 4500 feet of elevation for making us struggle.

 I can't imagine doing this hike during the summer – there's really no shade at all on the trail, and it DOES require quite a bit of energy to climb the slickrock hill.
+If you tackle this in the summer, make sure to bring plenty of water and sun protection.

 Once you get up the hill and navigate around to the other side by following the cairns, the last section of the trail is along a rock ledge.
 For some people, this ledge is likely to be scary since there's a pretty big dropoff on one side.